30 DIY Indoor Herb Garden Ideas

 Self-Watering Bottle Top Planters

-To create these self-watering herb planters, you will need old drinking glasses, a glass cutting kit, a few old glass bottles, some metal window screening, and a length of sturdy crafting string.
-Check out the step-by-step tutorial by clicking here.
+To create these self-watering herb planters, you will need a old drinking glasses, a glass cutting kit, a few old glass bottles, some metal window screening, and a length of sturdy crafting string.
+Check out the step by step tutorial by clicking here.

 Making this used pallet planter is as easy as applying some chalkboard paint and cutting out some window screening to staple into the bottom of each planter box.
 Check out this link for a tutorial.